 A retinal detachment is different.
-The symptoms are subtle, and the one you might expect just doesn't exist.
+The symptoms are subtle, and the one you might expect just does not exist.

 Most retinal detachment symptoms involve your vision.
-You'll notice:
+You will notice:

 - Floaters.
 Dark specks move through your field of vision.
 If you try to focus on them, they float away.

 - Flashes.
-You'll see bright spots of color across your visual field.
+You will see bright spots of color across your visual field.

 - Darkening.
 Something that looks like a shadow or a curtain will drop over your view.
-Typically, you'll lose your peripheral vision first.
+Typically, you will lose your peripheral vision first.

 - Blurring.
-You'll have trouble focusing on objects, even if you squint.
+You will have trouble focusing on objects, even if you squint.

-There's one symptom you might expect but won't feel: pain.
+There is one symptom you might expect but will not feel: pain.
 According to Mayo Clinic, retinal detachments can be scary and cause panic.
 But they rarely cause physical pain in the eyes or the head.

 Retinal Detachment in the Past

-Retinal detachments aren't new.
+Retinal detachments are not new.
 People have struggled with this medical issue for decades.
 But years ago, people who had this issue rarely kept their vision.
-Medical technology wasn't capable of providing a cure.
+Medical technology wasn’t capable of providing a cure.